Deepashirva/internship/README.md

 # internship
-#  internship at Vrisharya Tecnologies
+#  Internship at Vrisharya Technologies

-this repo contain documentation about internship
+This repo contain documentation about internship